 It is true that employees feel more secure when they communicate through oral communication.
 Oral communication can provide immediate feedback and clarification.

 An Organization to attain its goal requires full coordination of all departments or divisions.
 Such coordination is possible through oral communication because it can quickly instruct advice or motivate the employees as required by the situation.

-In oral communication, superiors and subordinates can sit face to face and exchange their views directly; such arrangement motivates and inspires the employees to work with great care.
+In oral communication, superiors and subordinates can sit face to face and exchange their views directly; such an arrangement motivates and inspires the employees to work with great care.

 Avoidance of slowcoach

 The speaker should not be formal when he sends a message in oral communication.
 So, he can talk to anybody at any time without any formalities required for written communication.

 Oral communication enjoys the benefits of flexibility.
 Any communication if written cannot be changed quickly and if the message is already sent then it is out of the control of the sender.

 In the case of the seminar, conversation, meeting, group discussion, assemblies, and telephonic conversation, the apple of these kinds of communication bears significant appeal.

 Besides the above merits, oral communication is also found to be helpful in developing human relations, creating understanding, settlement of disputes, correction of information, and others.

 Disadvantages of Oral Communication

 As we said before there are lots of advantages and disadvantages of oral communication.
 Though we mention lots of advantages of oral communication in many situations people do not prefer oral communication for its limitations.
 Oral communication suffers from various drawbacks or limitations which are listed below:

 In any situation, people do not prefer oral communication for their limitations.
 Here are the disadvantages of oral communication.

 Due to the limitations of human memory, oral messages cannot be kept in mind in full context.
 Because of inattentiveness in hearing the oral messages, the communication will be barred.